Wengier/dosbox-x-wiki/Guide:MS-DOS.md

 TBD...

 ## Creating a DOS 3.0-3.21 HDD image
-<i>Note:</i> The maximum partition size is supposed to be 32MB, but in reality this only is the case for PC-DOS 3.0 and 3.1.
-Other DOS versions are in practice limited to 31MB, or their ``FDISK`` tool is simply incompatible with DOSBox-X. For this reason the below examples will use 31MB for maximum compatibility between DOS versions.
+<i>Note:</i> The maximum partition size is supposed to be 32MB, but in reality this only appears to be the case for PC-DOS 3.0 and 3.1.
+Other DOS versions are in practice limited to either 31MB, or their ``FDISK`` tool is simply incompatible with DOSBox-X. For this reason the below examples will use 31MB for maximum compatibility between DOS versions.

+<i>Note:</i> While it is possible to specify a HDD size larger then the maximum partition size, this is not recommended as these DOS versions only support a maximum of one DOS partition per HDD.
+In effect, you will not be able to access the additional capacity from DOS, and it is therefore waisted space.
+In addition the ``FDISK`` option to use the entire fixed disk for DOS gets confused if the drive is larger then 32MB, and if used will create a drive that cannot be formatted.

 |DOS|OEM|Maximum partition size|Note|
 |---|---|----------------------|----|